Tips for Beginning New Traditions.

 That means that as our children get older and our phases of life change, it’s important to recognize that we still need traditions, but maybe it’s time to try something new.
 If you decide to do something entirely different, it’s generally agreed upon that starting small and simple and growing from there is the way to go.

-Sarah offers a couple of suggestions to get started.
+Sarah offers a couple of suggestions for getting started.

 - Create a seasonal table.
 Start with one small area that you designate as the place where you’re only going to put reminders of the season.
 If you have children at home, they can help decorate it with inexpensive or no cost items like pine cones, autumn leaves or holly berries.
 If there aren’t any children involved, you can let your creative juices take over and do it as simply or elaborately as you want.
 Sarah does suggest starting with something small and see how it feels.